codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 * `CERTIFICATE_PRIVATE_KEY`

-  RSA 2048 bit private key to be included in the signing certificate.
+  A RSA 2048 bit private key to be included in the signing certificate.
 Read more about it [here](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d).

+{{<notebox>}}
+Alternatively, each property can be specified in the [scripts](#scripts) section as a command argument to programs with dedicated flags.
+See the details [here](https://github.com/codemagic-ci-cd/cli-tools/blob/master/docs/app-store-connect/fetch%E2%80%91signing%E2%80%91files.md#--issuer-idissuer_id).
+In that case, the environment variables will be fallbacks for missing values in scripts.
+{{</notebox>}}

 In order to use **manual code signing**, upload the encrypted signing certificate, the certificate password (if the certificate is password-protected) and the provisioning profile to the following environment variables: